janpajerski/odin-rock-paper-scissors/README.md

 I am foregoing to Odin project instructions to see if I can complete this thinking on my own.
 Obviously, the function names will likely be a little different.
 <h2>Questions</h2>
 <h3>Is there a user interface?</h3>
-No.
+- No.
 <h3>What inputs will the program have?</h3>
-- A user input each round: rock, paper, or scissors.
+- A user input each round: rock, paper, or scissors. <br>
-- A computer generated input each round: rock, paper, or scissors.
+- A computer generated input each round: rock, paper, or scissors. <br>
 <h3>What is the desired output?</h3>
-- The winner of each round.
+- The winner of each round. <br>
-- The updated score after each round.
+- The updated score after each round.<br>
-- The winner of the game after five rounds.
+- The winner of the game after five rounds.<br>
 <h3>Given the inputs, what are the steps necessary to return the desired output, or another way, what are the sub-problems that need to be solved?</h3>
 In no particular order:
-- How to randomly generate rock, paper, or scissors?
+- How to randomly generate rock, paper, or scissors? <br>
-- How to ask the user to enter rock, paper, or scissors?
+- How to ask the user to enter rock, paper, or scissors? <br>
-- How to compare the computer generated value to the user entry to determine a winner for the round?
+- How to compare the computer generated value to the user entry to determine a winner for the round? <br>
-- How to output the winner and score after each round?
+- How to output the winner and score after each round? <br>
-- How to output the winner of the game after 5 rounds?
+- How to output the winner of the game after 5 rounds? <br>
 - How to group the above problems into functions?

 <h2>Approach</h2>
 Since we haven't used loops to this point, I will use recursion only and use totalScore === 5 as the 'exit' condition.
 I'm thinking three functions:
-- rockPaperScissors encompasses the preamble game play and resetting if the user wants to play again.
+- rockPaperScissors encompasses the preamble game play and resetting if the user wants to play again. <br>
-- fiveRoundGame is game play
+- fiveRoundGame is game play <br>
 - computerSelection is the random "rock, paper, or scissors" generator

+<h2>Pseudocode</h2>